Creating Source Fields

 4. In the Related Source Field field, select the source field with which you want to associate the parent source field.

-5. (Optional) In the SuiteQL query field, enter the field from the SuiteQL query that contains the unique information to be included in the parent source field.
+5. (Optional) In the SuiteQL Query field, enter the field from the SuiteQL query that has the unique information to be included in the parent source field.

-Enter a SuiteQL query only if the parent source field is a text field and provides information to the related source field.
-If the parent source field is an ID field or receives information from the related source field, do not fill this field.
+Only enter a SuiteQL query if the parent source field is a text field and provides information to the related source field.
+If the parent source field is an ID field or receives information from the related source field, leave this field blank.

 6. Click Save.